critterandguitari/Kaleidoloop-Manual/manual.md

 ### Sound Input

-Kaleidoloop inputs audio from the top left 1/4" monophonic audio Input Jack.
+The Kaleidoloop features a 1/4" monophonic microphone input jack.

-The included microphone receives a small amount of phantom power from the Kaleidoloop.
+This input is specifically designed for the Kaleidoloop microphone and provides a small amount of bias voltage to power the mic.

 This is important to know for two reasons:

 * The Microphone will only work with the Kaleidoloop.
-* If you connect other powered instruments to the input jack, this phantom power can introduce noise into your external instrument's audio.
+* If you connect other sources to the input jack, the bias voltage can introduce noise into the signal.

-That said, you can use this input jack to record audio from other instruments like synthesizers, mixers, electric guitars...

 Audio format: 48 kHz, 16-bit, monophonic.